ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Docs API/Usage API/Config/Editor/Plugins/index.md

 ## options

-Defines an object which allow configuring plugins from an external source.
+Defines an object which allows configuring plugins from an external source.
 The settings can be set for all plugins or for a specific plugin.
 For example, this object can be used to pass an authorization token to the plugin.
 You can also use the **SetPluginsOptions** method of the [Automation API](../../../Automation%20API/index.md) to pass the *options* object to the plugin.

 Type: object